 What are Orange Certificates?

-Orange Certificates are test reports that, through tightly controlled sampling, represent entire lots of seed.
-They are often used by customs officials in import/export.
+Orange Certificates (OIC) are test reports that, through tightly controlled sampling, represent entire lots of seed.
+They are often useful for customs officials in import/export.

 What is the process for getting an Orange Certificate?